outaagunga/documentation/strategy-forex.md

 Price is considered to be “walking” a band when:

-* Multiple consecutive candles remain near, touch, or briefly close outside the same Bollinger Band, without sustained reversion back to the middle band
+* At least K consecutive closes within X × ATR of the same SD1 band AND no close beyond the middle band during those K bars
 * Price does **not** mean-revert back to the middle band
 * The middle band slopes in the direction of price